21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 ![](images/filter-2014.png)

-Then, we can see only 2014's data in Summary View and the number of name become 1 from 3.
+Then, we can see only 2014's data in Summary View and the number of names become one from three.

 In Chart View, we can intuitively understand data powered by visualization.

 Let's assign X axis to citizenship and color axis to gender.
-That is because we want to see graph of gender for each countries.
-Blue color represents female and orange color represents male.
+That is because we want to see a graph of gender for each country.
+Blue color represents the female and orange color represents the male.

 ![](images/chart-billionaire2.png)

-There are many billionaires and the ratio of men is overwhelmingly higher than the ratio of women in United States.By only this steps, Exploratory can make the chart so that we can understand data.
+There are many billionaires and the ratio of men is overwhelmingly higher than the ratio of women in the United States.
+By only this steps, Exploratory can make the chart so that we can understand data.

-That is to say, Exploratory enable us to overview data easily and intuitively by just importing and realize mistake of data and fix it to analyze data.
+That is to say; Exploratory enable us to overview data easily and intuitively by just importing and realize the mistake of data and fix it to analyze data

 ###STEP 2: Caluculate the ratio of billionares for each countries